Jass-1911/CS665-Group-Project/README.md

 # CS665 Group Project - Clothing Store
-A desktop application which simulates a clothing store using a database.
+A Python GUI application which simulates the inventory of a clothing store using a database.

 View the GitHub repository at https://github.com/jennycpero/CS665-Group-Project